If you’re confused by the different waste pipe sizes in the UK, this page is for you.

 - Compression Fit

-A solvent pipe is actually slightly wider than the push fit pipe.
+A solvent pipe is actually slightly wider than a push-fit pipe.

 A 40mm push-fit pipe has a 40-41mm external diameter but a 40mm solvent pipe has a 43mm external diameter.